Sidekick (TV series): Broadcast

 In Australia and New Zealand, the series premiered on ABC3 (now ABC Entertains).
 It later aired on Network Ten on November 23, 2011 and on Disney XD on April 9, 2015.
+It also aired on Cartoon Network.

 In the UK, the series premiered on CBBC on September 1, 2014.

 The series is streaming on Amazon Prime Video, Pluto TV, and Tubi.